 What happens when a character drastically decides to change their life?
-Run down by the hustle and grind of everyday life, these bored protagonists felt the need for a shake-up.
+Run down by the hustle and grind of the everyday, these bored protagonists felt the need for a shake-up.

-Here are some of the best movies about having a mid-life crisis that are must-watches, even if you aren't going through one yourself.
+Here are some of the best midlife crisis movies that are must-watches, even if you aren't going through one yourself.

 The tedious office job never looked quite so dull as in Mike Judge's darkly comic Office Space.
 A satire of working life in the 90s, Office Space follows Ron Livingston as Peter Gibbons, a software engineer who hates his soul-sucking job.

 His micromanaging boss speaks in fluent catchphrases ("I'm gonna go ahead and need you to...") and his girlfriend wants him to try hypnotherapy.
 Unfortunately, his therapist dies mid-trance, leaving Peter to carry on living in a hypnotic state.

 Refusing overtime to play video games, Peter swans through life with a newfound ease, later triggering a revenge plot against the management.
 Though Office Space was a box office flop, it went on to become a highly memeable cult classic.

 11. The Incredibles (2004)

 You might be surprised to see this Pixar family classic on this list, but hear us out: The Incredibles doesn't take place when Mr. and Mrs. Parr become superheroes—it's when they re-become superheroes.

 The animation begins with some old video footage of Mr. Incredible and Elastigirl being interviewed in their prime days.
 Fast-forward 15 years and the public has turned on heroes, leaving Bob "Incredible" Parr stuck in a dead-end insurance job.